LogicalGeekBoy/sky-zoo/README.md

 Sky Zoo also features a Zookeeper (wandering trader) that has various special trades which are all locked at the start of the game.
 As you capture mobs, these trades are unlocked for you to use as a reward.
 When you capture a mob, you will also be given one set of items for free.
+These free items will be dropped at the Zookeeper's feet.

 You can review which mobs need to be captured by viewing the Zookeeper's trades or by looking at the Sky Zoo advancements tab where all the mobs are listed together with the reward you get for capturing them.